bkosm/fakers/database/README.md

 ### Create the database

-On Ubuntu or Debian run from this folder:
+On any `apt` based distro run from this folder:

 ```sh
 sudo bash ./deploy.sh